shattered-Devil/Noble-Password-Manager/README.md

 **Noble Password Manager (NPM)** is a local Windows password manager focused on storing credential data in an encrypted vault on the user's computer.

-The project is **closed-source**.
+The project is **open-source**.
 This public repository contains project documentation, release information, and downloadable binaries.
 The application source code is maintained separately.

 > **Status:** Beta — `v0.0.4`